Benjivack/pura-vida/journals/zac_mcclarnon.md

+26 oct
+    i have lost complete track of what day i did what so i will list all of it here i created a delete front end form for my reviews i added css to every form so their functions are a little more clear i edited my review list back end so that i can now show the username of the creator of thew review and the name of the trail its connected to i added the review body to the review list so people don't have to click in to each and every review to read what it says i edited the logout and signup forms to make their buttons more prominent and clear of what to do

 23 oct
     today i started and finished back end unit tests for the review functions with help from Brian, im starting to clean up my code then transition into css to make my webpages ascetically pleasing,

 19 oct
     today i finished the basic requirements of my sections and responsibility